Skip to main content

 Does MedPrecision handle KanCare MCO billing?

 Yes.
-We bill all three KanCare managed care organizations — Aetna Better Health of Kansas, Sunflower Health Plan, and UnitedHealthcare Community Plan — and stay current on each MCO's authorization, coding, and submission requirements to maximize your reimbursements.
+We bill all three KanCare managed care organizations — Aetna Better Health of Kansas, Sunflower Health Plan, and UnitedHealthcare Community Plan — and stay current on each MCO's authorization, coding, and submission requirements to raise your reimbursement.

 Can you support rural practice billing in western Kansas?